 A review of the contemporary landscape reveals the impact of postmodern premises on cultural emphases and scholarly practices.
 In language, for example, there has been a clear shift toward gender-inclusive speech and politically-correct expressions.
-In literature, the traditional canon is being expanded or has been replaced by a new list of authors from the margins of society, emphasizing the transgressive-the deliberate breaking of literary conventions and moral taboos.
+In literature, the traditional canon is being expanded or has been replaced by a new list of authors from the margins of society, emphasizing the transgressive.
 In history, documented events from the past have been reinterpreted and at times manipulated to fit the agenda of multiculturalism.

 The effects of postmodernism on theology are significant, as the discipline moves away from propositional claims based on the Scriptures to culture-specific, sociallyconstructed religious concepts.
 The Christian meta-narrative is questioned or abandoned altogether.
-Thus the core of Christianity is shifting from creed-based to general spirituality, triggering a disconnect between personal experience and fundamental beliefs.8 Several liberation theologies-African, Asian, black, feminist, Latino-have emerged, in addition to process theology, which postulates an immanent God that is becoming Himself as He interacts with the universe and human beings.
+Thus the core of Christianity is shifting from creed-based to general spirituality, triggering a disconnect between personal experience and fundamental beliefs.
+Several liberation theologies-African, Asian, black, feminist, Latino-have emerged, in addition to process theology, which postulates an immanent God that is becoming Himself as He interacts with the universe and human beings.
 In parallel fashion, Christian worship and music have moved toward popular expressions that mirror media spectacles.